g4laad/ctfs/2018/VolgaCTF_quals/old_government_site.md

 It asks us to enter a website.
 If you enter a correct website like http://google.com you have a string showing `validated` whereas is you only put google.com, it shows `error`.

-When you enter a correct website, the server does a GET request on it.²
+When you enter a correct website, the server does a GET request on it.

 So we played a bit with this field and found out that `/etc` is a correct website.
 We then tried with the linux filesystem `/var` and some linux commands `/bin/ls` etc and finally, we tried `/flag`.
 It worked.
 Nice, maybe it's where the flag is, but can we access it ?